nkrusch/recontext/readme.txt

 The artifact can be extended to new numeric input traces.

-This example can be executed in a Docker container on a native host.
+This example can be executed in a Docker container or on a native host.
 The commands correspond to:
  ① create a comma-separated value (CSV) file
  ② convert the CSV to a trace